Fisher Stevens

+In television he portrayed Chuck Fishman in CBS series Early Edition (1996–2000), Marvin Gerard on NBC's The Blacklist (2015–2022), Gabriel Kovac in CBS's The Good Fight (2017–2020), and Hugo Baker in the HBO drama series Succession (2019–2023).

 Early life

-Stevens was born Steven Fisher in 1963 in Chicago, the son of Sally, a painter and AIDS activist, and Norman Fisher, a furniture executive.
+Stevens was born in Chicago, the son of Jewish parents Sally and Norman Fisher.
 Stevens grew up in the Chicago, Illinois, area, living in Hyde Park, Highland Park, and Evanston and describes himself as a "white Jewish kid from Chicago."

 His parents divorced when he was 13, after which he moved to New York with his mother.
-At age 16, Stevens landed his first movie role, acting in the horror film The Burning.
+At age 16, Stevens landed his first film role, acting in the horror film The Burning.
 He completed one year at New York University before deciding to pursue acting full time.
 He adopted the stage name "Fisher Stevens" upon joining the Screen Actors Guild because the Guild had several existing actors named "Steven Fisher".